Audrey Heimler ’53 started a pioneering career in genetic counseling all at her kitchen table.

 I want to revolutionize the education system.
 I believe that the foundation that Barnard has provided and the voice that I’ve been able to cultivate here are what I need to realize that goal.

-Raising Their Voices
+Raising Women’s Voices